AbramelinTheClown/Short-Selling-The-Us-Economy/README.md

-7. Step‐by‐Step Recap of the Entire Scheme
-Step 1: Create the Taxpayer Legal Entity
-Every individual is issued an SSN at birth, forming the “Taxpayer of Record.”
-This SSN is the anchor for every future debt and obligation.

-Step 2: Fractional‐Reserve Banking Multiplies Debt
-Commercial banks, using that SSN/ EIN as collateral identifiers, issue loans far in excess of reserves.
-Each loan credits deposit accounts with new dollars—dollars that exist only as entries on bank ledgers, secured by borrowers’ collateral (homes, cars, college futures).

-Step 3: Government Deficit Spending & Treasury Debt The Treasury issues bonds to cover deficits, and those bond proceeds are spent into the economy (paying contractors, salaries, entitlements).
-Commercial banks then lend against those deposits, further expanding deposit money.

-Step 4: Inflation Erodes Real Purchasing Power
-As debt levels rise faster than economic output, inflation accelerates.
-Wages lag.
-Real incomes shrink for average SSN‐holders.
-That “Taxpayer of Record” sees the deposit‐balance number in their bank account grow nominally, but the basket of goods it can buy shrinks.

-Step 5: Rogue Authority “Prints” Gigantic New Debt
-In violation of all lawful limits, “Rogue Authority” issues massive new loans against shell SSN/EIN entities.
-Millions (or billions) of new deposit dollars flood into shell‐company accounts.

-Step 6: Convert New Deposits into XRP (or Another Crypto Hedge) Those shell entities (each SSN/EIN) immediately buy large amounts of XRP on exchanges, driving price sky‐high.
-Volume surges.
-Real buyers (traders, speculators) chase price.
-On‐chain, you see huge transfers to a small cluster of addresses.

-Step 7: Hold XRP as a Non‐Debt Store
-The shell SSN/EIN entities move their XRP into multi‐sig, cold‐storage wallets overseen by a CBDACE or rogue private custodian.
-They “sit out” the coming fiat collapse.

-Step 8: Hyper­Inflation and Widespread Default
-As everyday SSN‐holders (homeowners, small businesses, students) find their nominal incomes cannot keep up with rent, groceries, and tax bills, they default.
-Banks foreclose using the SSN “legal fiction.”
-Their homes, farms, and businesses are seized.

-Step 9: Convert XRP to Fiat “On the Cheap”
-Once everyone else’s dollars are worthless (10,000 USD per loaf), shell entities issue multi‐billion‐dollar sell orders of XRP in exchange for fiat.
-Even if they must pay a 50% “discount” (because trust has vanished), they still get enough worthless dollars to buy real land and buildings at bargain basement rates.
-Step 10: Consolidation of Real Assets Under a Few SSN Entities All productive land, housing, and critical infrastructure end up legally registered under the SSNs/EINs of hedge funds, CBDACEs, and government insiders.
-Common taxpayers (the SSN legal fictions) have nothing left—they’ve lost homes, businesses, and savings.

 8. Legal Commentary on Each Phase
 Phase 1: SSN as the “Taxpayer Legal Fiction”
 By granting each human an SSN, U.S. law creates the “Taxpayer of Record” commercial persona.
 This persona is the obligor on every debt, the party to every tax contract, and the subject of every civil or criminal judgment.
 Without that SSN, you cannot formally borrow, hold credit, or own property in a way recognized by courts.